 Recontour/reshape gum for a cosmetic reason (gummy smile)

 This procedure uses a soft tissue laser to conservatively remove excessive fibrous tissue between upper front teeth with a large space (the thick fibrous tissue can prevent upper central incisors coming together, this causes the gap for some people).
-If the child has the space between the two front incisors, and age is early enough (before age 10-11), this can assists the central incisors to come together.
+If a child has a space between the two front incisors, and age is early enough (before age 10-11), this can assist the central incisors in coming together.

 A soft tissue laser can be used to conservatively remove the fibrous tissue that connects the tongue to the floor of the mouth.
 After the procedure, a patient can expect there will be some recovery and exercising of the tongue every day to re-train the tongue muscle.
 The earlier this is done in development, the sooner speech ability will improve.

-A fibroma is a benign overgrown tissue that consists of fibroma tissue, that is normally raised and firm.
+A fibroma is a benign overgrown tissue that consists of fibroma tissue that is normally raised and firm.
 Not all fibromas in the mouth require treatment.
-However, if it is large enough or in certain locations, and causing discomfort when eating it will need to be removed with a laser to avoid constant irritation from biting on it.
-Most common sites for a fibroma are on the lip, inside of cheek and tongue.
+However, if it is large enough or in certain locations, and causing discomfort when eating, it will need to be removed with a laser to avoid constant irritation from biting on it.
+Most common sites for a fibroma are on the lip, the inside of the cheek, and the tongue.

 Cold Sore Treatment

-Recurrent Aphthous Ulcers and Oral Herpetic lesions are relatively common oral diseases, which can be both painful and be unaesthetic for many patients.
+Recurrent Aphthous Ulcers and Oral Herpetic Lesions are relatively common oral diseases, which can be both painful and be unaesthetic for many patients.
 These diseases have been traditionally treated pharmacologically with steroids (Orabase gel) and expensive antiviral medications (Acyclovir).
-Recently alternative therapies such as the use of Low Intensities Laser Therapy ( LILT) have been introduced for their abilities to accelerate wound healing and provide almost immediate pain relief.
+Recently, alternative therapies such as the use of Low Intensity Laser Therapy (LILT) have been introduced for their ability to accelerate wound healing and provide almost immediate pain relief.

-The key is to treat the cold sore area with 24-48 hours before it spreads.
+The key is to treat the cold sore area within 24-48 hours before it spreads.
 The earlier the treatment is done, the more successful it will be.
-The treatment generally can stop the pain immediately after a few minutes of laser treatment and prevents a sore from spreading.
+The treatment can usually stop the pain immediately after a few minutes of laser treatment and prevents a sore from spreading.